Sauber C22

-The Sauber C22 was the Formula One car that Sauber Petronas used to compete in the 2003 Formula One season.
+The Sauber C22 was the car with which the Sauber Petronas team competed in the 2003 Formula One World Championship.

 The C22 was driven by Nick Heidfeld, now in his third season with Sauber and was paired with experienced former Williams and Jordan Grand Prix driver Heinz-Harald Frentzen, who had deputised for Felipe Massa at the 2002 United States Grand Prix.
 Massa departed the team to join Ferrari as a test driver.
 Swiss driver Neel Jani was signed as a test driver for the 2003 season helping develop the C22.

 Overview

 The C22 was the third car designed by Willy Rampf for the Sauber team.
 Initial designs for the C22 were completed as early as May 2002.
 Emphasis was placed on improved rigidity of parts, reliability and making the car more compact and lighter than in 2001.
 Sauber would continue their relationship with Ferrari providing V10 power units for the team.
 Badged as the Petronas 03A, the engine was based on the Ferrari works engine from 2002 that had taken Michael Schumacher to the world championship title.
 Sauber continued utilising Bridgestone tyres for the C22.
+The C22 was also first Sauber car to utilize bespoke Petronas Primax racing petroleum fuel after six seasons utilizing Shell fuel due to the Ferrari customer partnership.

 Testing of the car was due to begin with a shakedown at Fiorano Circuit, in January 2003 ahead of the C22 launch, however due to snowy conditions this was abandoned.
 The C22 was later launched by Sauber on 9 February, 2003 in Hinwil, Switzerland.
 The launch was accompanied by an acrobatic ice skating display.
 The team continued testing through January at Barcelona and later two sessions at Valencia, which was received positively despite a power unit failure and challenging weather conditions.
 As Sauber did not opt into the 2003 Friday test sessions offered by the FIA in exchange for a limited in season private test model, the development of the C22 continued throughout the season at circuits including Silverstone and Jerez.
 Neel Jani got his first Formula One drive with the C22, supporting aerodynamic development at a test track near Milan, Italy in April.